freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

  11. **less** - view file content
 - Use `less filename.txt` to view contents of a file and navigate through them.
 By default, less will go through the file page by page.

  12. **cat** - display file's textual contents
 - Use this command to display text from within a given file on your terminal.
 Entering `cat myFile.txt` in your terminal will display the contents of the file `myFile.txt` on screen.
 The `cat` command can be a very handy tool when used with the terminal _pipes_.
+- Use it to merge two or more files by using command `cat file1.txt file2.txt  new.txt`

  13. **clear** - clear terminal
 - Use `clear` to simply clear all output from your terminal.